Wondering what to pack in your carry-on luggage?

 The Bare Essentials

-Here are the absolute must-have, must-pack in any carry on essentials list.
+Here are the absolute must-have, must-pack items for any carry on essentials list.

 #2.
 Passport, visas, ID and travel documents